 🌾 Grain Highlights

-- Explore a range of substitutes for rice vinegar, ideal for various cuisines and flavor preferences.
-In my list I include DIY options and unique vinegar varieties too, so you can select what best suits your taste!
+- Discover practical substitutes for rice vinegar that suit different cuisines and flavor preferences.
+My list includes DIY options and unique vinegar varieties, so you can choose what fits your taste best!

-- Learn how to make your own rice vinegar at home with simple ingredients.
-Customizing the flavor and acidity allows for freshness and quality, enhancing your dishes with a homemade touch.
+- Learn how to make rice vinegar at home with simple ingredients, allowing you to control freshness and flavor.

 1. DIY Rice Vinegar